tableau/hyper-db/website/docs/sql/syntax.md

 Unquoted identifiers are always folded to lower case.
 For example, the identifiers `MyCustomers`, `myCustomers` and `"mycustomers"` all represent the lower-case name "mycustomers".
-In contrast, quoted not lower-cased and are case sensitive.
+In contrast, quoted identifiers are not lower-cased and use the exact casing as given in the SQL query.

 A couple of examples on the case sensitivity of identifiers: